gveran22/MetaIBS/scripts/analysis-individual/Fukui-2020/README.md

 The raw fastq files are accessible on the SRA or ENA with the PRJNA637763 accession number.
 To download samples, you can either:
 - from your terminal, go into the [download-Fukui-samples](download-Fukui-samples/) directory and execute the [download_fastq_fukui.sh](download-Fukui-samples/download_fastq_fukui.sh) file;
-- download directly the fastq files we have deposited on Zenodo (ADD LINK)
+- obtain directly the fastq files from [data/analysis-individual/Fukui-2020/raw_fastq/](../../data/analysis-individual/Fukui-2020/raw_fastq/) if you downloaded our `data` folder we deposited on Zenodo.

 ## Preprocess fastq files into ASV and taxonomic tables